Last Updated on June 29, 2022

 Have you been bitten by the KonMari bug?

-I assume you know what the KonMari method is because Marie Kondo took the world by storm AGAIN when her TV show on Netflix, based on her best selling book The Life-Changing Magic of Tidying Up, launched this winter.
+I assume you know what the KonMari method is because Marie Kondo took the world by storm AGAIN when her TV show on Netflix, based on her best selling book The Life-Changing Magic of Tidying Up, launched in the last few years.

 According to the chief design officer for California Closets, the average person wears only 20% of their clothing 80% of the time.